BastelPichi/compatibility/brightway.md

 ## Procedure

 ### Step 1.
 Prepare cable
 Connect the UART adapter with the breakout [dashboard cable](#dashboard-cable).
-Either directly, if you have an adapter with an attached cable, or with DuPont wires otherwise.
+Either directly, for example if you have an adapter with an attached cable, or with DuPont wires otherwise.

 Dashboard cable | Pinout
 -- | --